MikeyBronowski/mikeybronowski.github.io/_posts/2020-11-10-t-sql-tuesday-132-how-are-you-coping-with-pandemic.md

 ### Summary

 Overall, despite this being a very hard and difficult time for many we are coping quite well.
 Trying to look at the positive side of things and do not worry too much about the things we cannot control.
 The world has changed, it might be permanent in some cases, or just temporary for some more time, but we need to adapt to it.
-That’s our recipe + opportunities to smile.
+That's our recipe + opportunities to smile.

 Thank you,